 1. The Rise of the Demanding and Empowered Buyer

-Today’s tech-savvy customers continue to educate themselves about products and services by accessing a wide array of information on the Internet.
+Today’s tech-savvy customers continue to educate themselves about products and services.
+They keep on accessing a wide array of information on the Internet.

 On the B2B front, Keith Eades and Timothy Sullivan said it well in their book, the Collaborative Sale: Solution Selling in a Buyer-Driven World